-Course Code ENTREP 5038EX Course New Venture Creation Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week (interaction and preparation) Available for Study Abroad and Exchange N Incompatible ENTREP 5018, TECHCOMM 5018 Course Description This course is aimed at exposing the students to modern approaches to new venture creation.
-It focuses on the nexus between the entrepreneurial team, their opportunity and the iterative process of venture development they engage with.
-It is designed for anyone who needs to assess, develop or create potential business or project opportunities that are mainly, but not exclusively, based on a technological concept or a social innovation.
-Screening techniques are introduced that will address the new venture value proposition: including analysis of the underlying business concept, the base technology, benefits to customers, and fit with potential markets.
-Models for new venture development which include consideration of the resourcing requirements, the competitive landscape, team development and future strategies will be treated in depth; and a comprehensive model for new venture validation will be developed during the course.
+Course Code ENTREP 5038EX Course New Venture Creation Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week (interaction and preparation) Available for Study Abroad and Exchange N Incompatible ENTREP 5018, TECHCOMM 5018 Course Description This course is aimed at exposing the students to approaches to venture creation placing the entrepreneurial team at the centre of the venture creation process.
+Anyone who needs to assess possible business or project opportunities that are mainly, but not exclusively, based on an innovative technological concept.
+Rapid screening techniques are introduced, which will address the underlying business concept, the base technology, benefits to customers, potential markets, financial feasibility, risk and benefits to the new venture and the next steps to be taken.
+Opportunity screening protocols will be treated in depth and a comprehensive venture - screening guide will be developed during the course.
 The course covers all the key elements of a feasibility study for a new venture.

 Course Coordinator: Dr Scott GordonProgram Director Contact Details: Entrepreneurship & Innovation

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course, students will be able to: